 The Active Vista International Human Rights Festival serves as an important platform to implement a narrative change approach to social change in the context of the current human rights situation in the Philippines.
 The festival aims to engage new advocates and audiences and explore innovative paths for people to take part in the support, protection, and promotion of human rights and democracy.
 In September 2021, Active Vista plans to organise a hybrid type of festival – utilising both online and offline spaces (if the Covid-19 pandemic allows) to engage the Filipino public in the human rights cause.
 The festival is estimated to attract a total number of 10.500 visitors.

-The first edition of the Kultura Film Festival in the Philippines takes place in the North Luzon region, in partnership with cultural and art organisations.
-The film festival will be a hybrid festival – both online and offline.
-It serves as a platform for open discussions on culture through the lenses of human dignity and human rights.
+The first edition of the Kultura Film Festival in the Philippines took place in the North Luzon region, in partnership with cultural and art organisations.
+The film festival was a hybrid festival – both online and offline.
+It served as a platform for open discussions on culture through the lenses of human dignity and human rights.
+The films have shown narratives of different marginalized cultures and indigenous communities in the Philippines and Southeast Asia.
+Aside from film screenings, the festival facilitated film talkbacks, human rights forums, workshops and cultural celebrations.
+The festival attracted more than 12.000 people.

 In November 2021, the 14th edition of the LGBTQ+ focused festival Side by Side took place in Saint Petersburg.
 Due to the COVID-19 situation, the complete festival took place online.
 During 15 days, 33 LGBTIQ+ films were screened and 12 interactive events (discussions and Q&As) were organized covering themes such as Russian Queer Filmmaking, Queerness and Disability, Body Positive, Art Activism Queer Comics, Intersex, Queerness and Media and Emigration.
 With the 2021 online edition, the Side by Side LGBT International Film Festival reached 2112 visitors, which is almost a 20% rise on 2020.